tskr1681/CA.1/README.md

 `PYTHON_EXE`: Specifies the location or name of the python executable

 `RDKIT_WRAPPER`: An exec-wrappers generated run-in wrapper for a conda environment with RDKit.
-Required to run the custom conformer script.
+Required to run the program.

 `CONFORMER_SCRIPT`: The location of the bundled Constrained_confs.py script

+`SIMILARITY_HELPER`: The location of the bundled similarity_helper.py script